meirwah/awesome-incident-response/README.md

 ### Process Dump Tools
 * [PMDump](http://ntsecurity.nu/toolbox/pmdump/) - PMDump is a tool that lets you dump the memory contents of a process to a file without stopping the process
 * [Microsoft User Mode Process Dumper](http://www.microsoft.com/en-us/download/details.aspx?id=4060) - The User Mode Process Dumper (userdump) dumps any running Win32 processes memory image on the fly

+### All in one Tools
+* [X-Ways Forensics](http://www.x-ways.net/forensics/) - X-Ways is a forensics tool for Disk cloning and imaging.
+It can be used to find deleted files and disk analysis
+* [The Sleuth Kit & Autopsy](http://www.sleuthkit.org) - The Sleuth Kit is a Unix and Windows based tool which helps in forensic analysis of computers.
+It comes with various tools which helps in digital forensics.
+These tools help in analyzing disk images, performing in-depth analysis of file systems, and various other things
+* [Open Computer Forensics Architecture](http://sourceforge.net/projects/ocfa/) - Open Computer Forensics Architecture (OCFA) is another popular distributed open-source computer forensics framework.
+This framework was built on Linux platform and uses postgreSQL database for storing data
+* [Digital Forensics Framework](http://www.arxsys.fr/discover/) - DFF is an Open Source computer forensics platform built on top of a dedicated Application Programming Interface (API).
+DFF proposes an alternative to the aging digital forensics solutions used today.
+Designed for simple use and automation, the DFF interface guides the user through the main steps of a digital investigation so it can be used by both professional and non-expert to quickly and easily conduct a digital investigations and perform incident response